stackbuilders/twitter-feed/README.md

 [![Build Status](https://travis-ci.org/stackbuilders/twitter-feed.png)](https://travis-ci.org/stackbuilders/twitter-feed)

-This package is used for retrieving a users' timeline via the Twitter timeline API.
+This package is used for retrieving a users' timeline via the Twitter timeline API (OAuth).
 It retrieves the timeline with entities, and links the usernames and links found in the feed.

 It is currently used to retrieve the Twitter feed that is displayed on our web site, <http://www.stackbuilders.com>.

 ## Usage

-You must pass your Oauth credentials to the client.
+You must pass your OAuth credentials to the client.
 Create them as follows:

 ```haskell
 import Web.Authenticate.OAuth